TrevorsDev/READmeeeee/generatedReadMe.md

 - [contributors](#contributors)

 ## Installation Processes
-### heres the steps to install this project
+asdf

 ## App Usage
-### you can use it this way
+asdf

 ## License
-this project is licensed under the GNU General Public License v3.0.
+this project is licensed under the Apache License 2.0.

 ## Contributors
-### no collaborators
+asdf

 ## Testing
-### theriis
+fdsa

 ## Questions
-### If you have any questions about the repo, open an issue or contact me directly at therks.
-If youwant to see more of my work, please visit my [this is my username](https://github.com/this is my username)
+If you have any questions about the repo, open an issue or contact me directly at fdsa.
+If youwant to see more of my work, please visit my [asdf](https://github.com/asdf)